-The Commonwealth's appropriation increased by 12.6% or \$1,894,368 to \$16,898,976 in fiscal year 2016.
-The increase is the result of a \$357,645 increase in state funded fringe benefit costs, an increase of \$271,215 in performance funding, and an increase of \$406,936 in the annual state maintenance appropriation.
+For comparison, the Commonwealth's appropriation increased by 12.6% or \$1,894,368, to \$16,898,976 in fiscal year 2016.
+The increase was the result of an increase in state funded fringe benefit costs, an increase in performance funding, and an increase in the annual state maintenance appropriation.
 Additionally, a lowered non-resident tuition state remittance contributed to the fiscal year 2016 increase, by \$98,000.
-The restricted portion of this total increase amounted to \$760,572, and is the result of receiving an additional \$916,586 in funds for the Aviation program, \$127,493 in decreased funding of the Vision Project and a \$28,521 decrease in workforce training.
-In fiscal year 2015, "non-operating" revenues, the Commonwealth's appropriation increased by 9.2% or \$1,262,032, relative to prior year, and amounted to \$15,004,608.
-The increase was primarily due to a \$252,558 increase in state funded fringe benefit costs, \$450,350 from the statewide performance-based funding formula, a supplemental appropriation of \$516,707 for the airframe & power plant program, a \$203,933 increase over last year's supplemental appropriation to cover collective bargaining costs, offset by a \$165,220 reduction to the appropriation due to a 9C cut.
+The restricted portion of this total increase amounted to \$760,572, and was the result of receiving an additional \$916,586 in funds for the Aviation program, offset by decreased funding for the Vision Project and for CCAPE.